juanchosandox90/funnyanimals/README.md

 # funnyanimals
- App with MVVM, RxJava, Dagger2, Navigation to show some animals and details.
-Exercise purpose
+ App with MVVM, RxJava, Dagger2, Navigation, Room.
+To show some animals and details.
+Exercise purpose.